-This innovative and accelerated postgraduate social work course offers the opportunity to engage with an intensive and immersive programme of teaching and learning integrating practice placements.
+This innovative and accelerated postgraduate social work course, approved by Social Work England, offers the opportunity to engage with an intensive and immersive programme of teaching and learning integrating practice placements.
 Over the duration of the programme, you will develop into a competent and enthusiastic social work practitioner ready to engage with the rigours of this dynamic and exciting profession.

-We have excellent relationships with local employers through our long standing stakeholder group and our new Teaching Partnership.
+We have excellent relationships with local employers through our long-standing stakeholder group.
 As a result, some of your teaching with be co-delivered by practising social workers and service users.

 This programme offers an accelerated route to becoming a professional social worker for highly motivated recent graduates or for career changers looking for new challenges and opportunities.
 You will be able to develop into an excellent and valued social worker with the capacity to work in all statutory social work settings and in a wide variety of private and voluntary workplaces in the UK and abroad.
-You will also be able to take advantage of high quality placements in both adult and children’s services including a final 100 day placement in a statutory social work setting.
+You will also be able to take advantage of high quality placements in both adult and children’s services including a final 100 day placement where you will undertake statutory interventions.

 You will be studying a range of social work theories and will learn the skills to apply these in different practice contexts.
 This will include psychosocial perspectives, sociology, psychology and human development.
 There will be a focus on relationship based practice as well as systemic theories.
 You will study relevant aspects of legislation and the application of these in practice.
 The curriculum is mapped against the Professional Capabilities Framework (PCF) Standards of Proficiency (SoPs) and the Knowledge and Skills Statements (KSS) for both children and adults.

-This module aims to provide you with the core skills and knowledge to undertake practice competently and safely for your first practice placement.
-Subjects covered will include communication skills, use of self, and various Social Work interventions.
-Theories such as systems theory, social learning theory, attachment and many others will also be explored.
+This module will provide you with the core skills and knowledge to undertake practice competently and safely, in preparation for your first practice placement.
+Subjects you will cover will include communication skills, use of self, and professional practice

 This module will explore the life course from birth through to adulthood and on to end of life care.
 This will include observations of children and of adults to support you in understanding child development and factors that impact on the adult life course such as disability, mental health and ageing.